dvdgdn/promise-protocol/docs/business/01_PROBLEM.md

 We’re drowning in information and “intelligence,” yet we still make expensive decisions on **vibes**.
 Reviews are gamed, credentials don’t transfer between topics, and contracts are slow and fuzzy about success.
 The real failure happens **pre-commit**: we can’t orchestrate all that information into a clear, justified **“yes” or “no”** before we spend time and money.

-## The Two Moments Every Promise Has
+## The Two Steps Every Promise Has
 1) **Pre-commit:** *Should I believe this claim?*
 2) **Post-commit:** *Did the promised outcome actually happen?*

-Most systems mush these together.
-That’s why we argue later instead of deciding well now.
+The big, complicated trust quagmire known as the web doesn't help us slow down and act intentionally to get these steps right.

 ---